 Early Education for Every Three-Year-Old Child

-As a key part of the Strategy, the ACT Government has set a goal to introduce the phased implementation of 15 hours per week, 600 hours per year, of free universal quality early childhood education for three-year-old children in the ACT.
+This is the first step towards 15 hours per week, 600 hours per year of free, universal quality early childhood education for all 3 year-old children in the ACT.

 Frequently Asked Questions